EthanLiang99/EvLight/README.md

 ## SDSD dataset :file_folder:
 Unlike the original configuration in [SDSD](https://github.com/dvlab-research/SDSD), our project incorporates events as an additional input.
 We have provided the processed event data for this purpose.
 To prepare the data, we downsampled the original videos to the resolution of the DAVIS346 event camera (346x260) and inputted these resized images into the [v2e](https://github.com/SensorsINI/v2e) event simulator.
 This simulator uses its default model to synthesize noisy event streams.

-You can download the processed event dataset for experiments using the following link: [baidu pan](https://pan.baidu.com/s/1b8ZXfHSzfWg0q0o4SgDcUQ?pwd=wrjv) (pwd: wrjv) and Onedrive (uploading).
+You can download the processed event dataset for experiments using the following link: [baidu pan](https://pan.baidu.com/s/1b8ZXfHSzfWg0q0o4SgDcUQ?pwd=wrjv) (pwd: wrjv) and [Onedrive](https://hkustgz-my.sharepoint.com/:f:/g/personal/gliang041_connect_hkust-gz_edu_cn/EsrS4qhMC_lFv3JgaGQ0nM8BG2GYHII_mBn2rYLhOpmN3g).

 *Due to slow motion at the beginning and end of videos, the generated events may be sparse.
 Therefore, we recommend skipping the first three and last three split event files.*